Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Methods

 \subsection{Marker Motion Field Simulation}

 We simulate the markers' motion on the gelpad surface caused by the deformation of the soft gelpad from contacting.
 In this work, we consider the deformation under normal and shear loads.
-We employ the linear elasticity and superposition principle~\cite{superposition} to compose the deformation of the surface with loads on each finite unit of the contact surface.
+We employ the linear displacement relationship and superposition principle~\cite{cotin1999real} to compose the deformation of the surface with loads on each finite unit of the contact surface.
 Although the markers are sparsely spread on the surface, we mesh the surface with dense nodes in simulation, track each node's motion and then locate the markers' motions.
 With the dense solution, the method can be applied to markers at any locations.
-Nodes in the gelpad surface mesh are classified into two categories: active nodes and passive nodes.
-The active nodes are those which come in contact with the object and being applied external forces and internal elastic forces; whereas passive nodes are those in non-contacted area which are only constrained by the internal elastic forces.
+Nodes in the gelpad surface mesh are classified into two categories: \textit{active nodes} who come in contact with the object and are applied external forces and constrained by internal elastic forces; \textit{passive nodes} who are in non-contacted area and only constrained by the internal elastic forces.